 Zines are a quintessential DIY medium of information-sharing, popular in punk scenes and grassroots activist communities.
 At the crossroads of third wave feminism and punk subculture, zines were a particularly powerful tool for bands and collectives like Riot Grrrls, as they helped to challenge dominant assumptions while remaining relatively easy to create and accessible for readers.
 Zines are a reflexive form of pedagogy, critiquing not only power hierarchies in the dominant society, but also look inward at their communities.

-The activity of zine-making has served as an opportunity for community-building; a way to forge new alliances and spaces of collective resistance across different ethnic, religious or other identity-based boundaries (Goulding, 2015, p.
-183).
-In seizing back the right to publish which has been co-opted by capitalism (Guerra, 2018, p.
-250), zine-makers engage with a form of grassroots activism that celebrates feminism and social justice (Weida, 2013, p.
-80).
-Female-authored and produced zines empower and amplify the voices of women, while also tangibly attesting to their role as active cultural producers (Dunn, 2016, pp. 170, 196).
+The activity of zine-making has served as an opportunity for community-building; a way to forge new alliances and spaces of collective resistance across different ethnic, religious or other identity-based boundaries (Goulding 2015).
+In seizing back the right to publish which has been co-opted by capitalism (Guerra 2018), zine-makers engage with a form of grassroots activism that celebrates feminism and social justice (Weida 2013).
+Zines authored and produced by women empower and amplify their voices, while also tangibly attesting to their role as active cultural producers (Dunn 2016).
+This extends to all demographics who find themselves at the fringes or who are systematically excluded and censored: gender non-conforming, trans, and queer folks, people of colour, people with disabilities, people with lived experience of addiction and homelessness, etc.

-Zines are a great example of how politically-conscious women have performed creative resistance through DIY cultural production, but this is only one form among many.
+Zines are a great example illustrating how people - often excluded from other forms of conventional political participation - have performed creative resistance through DIY cultural production, but this is only one form among many.

 Zine created and illustrated by Hat